Board of Trustees

 Bachelor of Arts, Williams College; Master of Education, Harvard Graduate School of Education; Doctor of Education, Harvard University

-Ms. Borisova is a global education adviser at UNICEF supporting governments to develop and implement effective education reforms.
+Ms. Borisova is a senior regional adviser at UNICEF supporting governments in Europe and Central Asia to develop and implement effective education reforms for young learners.
 She has worked extensively in low and middle-income countries on improving education opportunities for all children, with a focus on equity and quality.

 Ms. Borisova resides in New York City (NY) with her husband and two sons.